Pituitary Cushing disease; ACTH-secreting adenoma

 Treatment involves surgery to remove the pituitary tumor, if possible.
 After surgery, the pituitary gland may slowly start to work again and return to normal.

-During the recovery process, you may need cortisol replacement treatments.
 Radiation treatment of the pituitary gland may also be used if the tumor is not completely removed.

 If the tumor does not respond to surgery or radiation, you may need medicines to stop your body from making cortisol.

 If these treatments are not successful, the adrenal glands may need to be removed to stop the high levels of cortisol from being produced.
+Removal of the adrenal glands can cause the pituitary tumor to get much bigger (Nelson syndrome).

 Untreated, Cushing disease can cause severe illness, even death.
 Removal of the tumor may lead to full recovery, but the tumor can grow back.